(Click images to launch LinkedIn profile)

 I am a Robotics Engineering major set to graduate in June 2018.
 I fell in love with physics and mathematics in high school, and was lucky enough to have a teacher introduce me to tinkering, manufacturing, and the engineering profession.
 After taking the lower division classes for mechanical, electrical and computer engineering, I decided Robotics Engineering was a beautiful and effective marriage of these different disciplines.
 I joined IEEE when I began attending UCSC in 2015 because of the leadership’s passion, and all of the amazing resources IEEE has to offer.
 I have been fortunate enough to attend several conferences, meet inspiring professional mentors, and participate in helping our chapter flourish and complete wonderful projects.
 Outside of school I love to play rugby and soccer, weight lift, read, and bake!

-I am an incoming junior majoring in mathematics complemented with a minor in computer science because I am infatuated with abstract nonsense.
+I am a junior majoring in mathematics and minoring in computer science because I am infatuated with abstract nonsense.
 It was when I played my first video game as a child where I sparked my interest in technology and marveled at what it could do; I always wondered about what was going on under the hood and some household electronics may or may not have suffered a tragic fate in feeding that curiosity.
 My interests lie in fields such as data science and software development, where my mathematical and computer skills can amalgamate beautifully.
 Outside of the classroom, I am an avid musician and work my way around AV production software to write and record music and in true engineering fashion, tinker with my instruments for maintenance and tune-ups!

 Aaron Diep, 3D Printing Guru, Junior